 The other challenge with an RFP is that they carry the risk for the client of being a ‘party that nobody comes to’.
 Let’s pretend that our company has the best solution, best support, and the best price (actually, we don’t need to pretend this, but I’ll say it anyway to avoid argument).
 Now, if our policy is to not respond to RFPs and the client is determined to issue an RFP, then their decision has automatically prevented them from getting the best solution possible.
 Increasingly, the vendors we see responding to RFPs are those who struggle to get business any other way.

 Another flaw of the RFP process is that it tends to draw too much attention to price.
 As much as we might like to think that clients carefully weigh and balance all aspects of a proposal, the reality is that the price section is almost invariably the first page that you'll turn to.
 Knowing this, the vendor that needs the sale the most (ie typically the vendor that is otherwise least successful in the marketplace, and possibly for good reason) sharpens their pencil as much as possible.

-Sounds great right?
-But if the client chooses this vendor, the odds are they’ll end up with a supplier who exaggerated their capability, or whose price is inadequate to cover the cost of delivering a well-supported solution.
+So if the client chooses this vendor, the odds are they’ll end up with a supplier who exaggerated their capability, or whose price is inadequate to cover the cost of delivering a well-supported solution.
 By the time the client discovers this, it’s typically too late.
-The New Zealand sports sector is littered with examples of oversold supply relationships that resulted from RFPs.
-Typically, it takes the sports code 3 - 5 years of dissatisfaction before they go back to the market (hopefully having learned to avoid RFPs in future).
+The New Zealand and Australian sports sectors are littered with examples of oversold supply relationships that resulted from RFPs.
+Typically, it takes the sports code 3 - 5 years of dissatisfaction before they go back to the market (and hopefully don't just repeat the RFP process all over again).